-4 Reasons You're Crying
+5 Possible Reasons for Why You're Crying

-Crying because you're sad-kind of a no-brainer, right?
-Thing is, though feelings of sadness that persist for at least a couple of weeks are a sign of clinical depression, the condition also reveals itself in other ways.
 "Many women display depression as frustration, anger, or irritability," says Thomas.
 "Each of these emotions can result in tearfulness, so if you experience them, see your doctor for a depression screening, even if you don't necessarily feel down."